MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-dataset-details-page.md

 To use data preview:

-* The dataset needs to reside in a "new" workspace.
-This is true both for workspaces that are in a Power BI Premium capacity and for those that aren't.
+* The dataset must reside in a new workspace experience.
+Classic workspaces aren't supported.
+The workspace can be in either a Premium or non-Premium capacity.
 [Read about new and classic workspaces](../collaborate-share/service-new-workspaces.md).
 * You need [Build permission](./service-datasets-build-permissions.md) for the dataset.

 To preview a datasets's data from the dataset details page, select its tables and columns on the **Tables** side panel.